There are several types of cloth nappies.

 Disposable nappies generally have a plastic outer layer, a layer of super-absorbent chemicals and an inner liner.
 Disposable nappies are quick and easy to use and fasten.

 They come in different packet sizes and are made for a range of ages and weights.

-If you think you want to use disposable nappies, it’s a good idea to try a few different brands to see which one best suits your baby and budget.
+If you’re interested in using disposable nappies, it’s a good idea to try a few different brands to see which one best suits your baby and budget.

-You’ll need up to 12 nappies a day for a newborn and 6-8 a day for a toddler.
+You’ll need up to 12 nappies a day for a newborn and 6-8 nappies a day for a toddler.

 Biodegradable disposable nappies

 These disposable nappies have parts made from different materials, like bamboo, fabrics and paper pulp.
 The manufacturer’s website should say how many of these materials are biodegradable.